 Is SO2 polar or nonpolar?
-SO2 is polar and it is because of the difference in electronegativity between sulfur and oxygen atoms.
+SO2 is polar in nature because of the difference in electronegativity between sulfur and oxygen atoms.
 The greater the difference in electronegativity more will be the polarity of the molecule.
 The bent shape of SO2 is because of the repulsion between the unbonded electrons present on the sulfur and oxygen atoms.
 The unsymmetrical shape also identifies whether a molecule is polar or not.

 Therefore, unequal charge distribution occurs after the bonding of the SO2 molecule.
 The lone pair present on Sulfur and lone present on Oxygen atoms causes repulsion between each other.

 According to the VSEPR theory, the repulsion between two lone pairs is greater than the repulsion between the lone pair and bond pair.

 In such cases as SO2, where more than one lone pair group is present, the geometrical shape of the molecule is slightly different as compared to the molecule where all groups are bonds.

 Factors affecting the polarity of a chemical compound

 The polarity of a molecule is decided based on the unequal charge distribution of the atoms involved in the molecule.
 The unequal charge distribution results in the net dipole moment.